-The British Journal of Extracellular Vesicles – an open-access, scholarly journal – will consider and publish peer-reviewed studies on exosomes and extracellular vesicles.
-The journal has a strong belief the impact both positive and negative data can have on scientific research so actively encourages the submission of both.
+The European Journal of Extracellular Vesicles – an open-access, scholarly journal – will consider and publish peer-reviewed studies on all aspects of the various types of extracellular vesicles.
+The journal has a strong belief in the impact both positive and negative data can have on scientific research, so actively encourages the submission of both.

 The following categories of manuscripts will be considered for publication: